StanleyChristianDarmawan/money-manager/README.md

 FIREBASE_MEASUREMENT_ID=
 ```

-For test purpose, you can use my firebase and gemini api key but please don't share it to public (Will delete it soon)
+For test purpose, you can use my temporary firebase and gemini api key but please don't share it to public (Will delete it soon)
 ```bash
 GOOGLE_API_KEY=AIzaSyDe6C5xdVOo_WAITUSU2gipyh-xjcvE6ZU